 Areas of Research Focus

-Our lab is interested in a detailed mechanistic understanding of cellular nucleoside and nucleoside-derived drug transport mediated by concentrative nucleoside transport proteins (CNTs).
-Nucleoside transport is vital to a wide variety of physiological processes including metabolism, cellular signaling, and nucleoside-based drug uptake and excretion.
+Our lab is interested in a detailed mechanistic understanding of the cellular uptake of drugs and metabolites/nutrients by solute carriers (SLCs), as well as the often inevitable drug-drug and drug-nutrient interactions that occur.
+Specifically, we are interested in nucleoside and nucleoside-derived drug transport mediated by Concentrative and Equilibrative Nucleoside Transport proteins (CNTs/ENTs), and folate and anti-folate drug transport by the Reduced Folate Carrier (RFC).
+These transporters are vital to a wide variety of physiological processes including metabolism, cellular signaling, and drug uptake and excretion.

-We want to understand the mechanism of lipid transport by membrane transport proteins and how inhibitors block this transport to exert their cellular effects.
-The biosynthesis of many important polysaccharides (including peptidoglycan, lipopolysaccharide, and N-linked glycans) necessitates the membrane transport of polysaccharide precursors from their cytoplasmic site of synthesis to their site of assembly outside the cytoplasm.
-To accomplish this task, cells utilize a translocase to attach the precursor to a carrier lipid, and a flippase to transport the lipid-linked precursor across the membrane.
+The biosynthesis of many important polysaccharides (including peptidoglycan, lipopolysaccharide, chitin, and N-linked glycans) necessitates the membrane transport of polysaccharide precursors from their cytoplasmic site of synthesis to their site of assembly outside the cytoplasm.
+To accomplish this task, cells utilize two types of systems.
+Fungi utilize synthases simultaneously polymerize precursors into long extracellular polymers and transport (chitin) while bacteria utilize lipid-linked transport systems where translocases attach the precursor to a carrier lipid, then a flippase transports the lipid-linked precursor across the membrane.
+We want to understand these mechanisms of transport by membrane transport proteins and how inhibitors block these systems from exerting their cellular effects.